openaps/AndroidAPSdocs/docs/EN/Configuration/MedtrumNano.md

 #### Activate patch from the Medtrum overview Tab

-Go to the Medtrum TAB in the AAPS interface and press the **Change Patch** button.
+Navigate to the Medtrum TAB in the AAPS interface and press the **Change Patch** button.
+(TODO: Screenshot)

 If a patch is already active, you will be prompted to deactive this patch first - See Deactivate patch below.

 Follow the prompts to fill and activate a new patch.
 Please note - it is important to only connect the pump base to the reservoir patch at the step when you are prompted to do so. **You must only put the pump on your body and insert the cannula when prompted to during the activation process (after priming is complete).**

+1. (TODO: Activation Steps with Screenshots)

 ### Deactivate patch